 Virginia dog bite laws tell the people that it is okay for their dog to bite someone, once.
 That they are not responsible for it.
 That there is no consequence when it happens.
 That they can look the other way.
 Shrug it off.
 Forget about it.

-That is because Virginia is following an ancient English rule of law that is out of touch with American ideals and has been rejected by 30 American states.
-In 30 states and the District of Columbia, there is a law that either wholly or partially supplants the "one bite rule," imposing strict liability on dog owners for dog bites, including the first bite.
-There is no "free bite" in those 30 states and the DC.
+That is because Virginia is following an ancient English rule of law that is out of touch with American ideals and has been rejected by the majority of American states.
+In most states and the District of Columbia, there is a law that either wholly or partially supplants the "one bite rule," imposing strict liability on dog owners for dog bites, including the first bite.
+There is no "free bite" in a majority of American states and the DC.
 (See Legal Rights of a Dog Bite Victim, which contains links to the dog bite statutes throughout the USA.)

 Shouldn't every bite have consequences?
 Every victim is required to suffer, every medical bill must be paid, every ambulance company sends out its invoice, every pharmacy has a cash register.
 If dog owners know that there will be consequences for every bite, then they will be less inclined to permit their dogs to roam, and there will be fewer injuries.

 Making matters worse for all kinds of accident victims, Virginia also follows another ancient and inhumane doctrine, called the "contributory negligence" rule.
 It says that a person who is even one percent responsible for an accident has no legal right whatsoever to recover compensation for medical bills or anything else.
 There are only 4 states in the USA that follow this terrible, 18th century rule.